Cinderblook/cinderblook.github.io/content/blog/GitHub-TackleBox.md

 ---
 author: "Austin Barnes"
 title: "TackleBox - GitHub Mega Repo"
-description: "A bunch of projects, in one place"
+description: "A collection of projects in one place"
 tags: [
     "automation",
     "networking",